-Safeguarding of Digital Assets
+Safeguarding of digital assets

-The Company utilizes the Fireblocks platform to maintain custody, transfer, and secure a material portion of its digital currencies associated with its operations.
-Fireblocks, with locations in New York and Tel Aviv. utilizes a secure hot vault and secure transfer environment to help establish connections between the Company's wallets and exchanges.
+The Company utilizes the Fireblocks platform which provides the Company a secure medium to access its digital wallets and transact with reputable; exchanges on sales of its digital assets.
+At the year end the Company utilised the Fireblocks platform for 98% of its digital currencies associated with its operations.
+Fireblocks, with locations in New York and Tel Aviv, utilizes a secure hot vault and secure transfer environment to help establish connections between the Company's wallets and exchanges.
 Fireblocks utilizes multi-party computation ("MPC") protection layers to distribute private key secrets across multiple locations to ensure there is no single point of failure associated with the private keys.
 The use of MPC ensures private key shards are never concentrated to a single device at any point in time.
 The Company utilizes the Fireblocks Policy Engine to designate transaction approval policies for digital assets held within the Fireblocks portal.
 As such, administrators configure automated rules to ensure all transactions are disbursed based on the asset sent, total value of the transaction, source and destination of funds and signor requirements.
 All transactions initiated from Fireblocks that fail to meet the Company's predefined criteria per the engine policy are automatically rejected.
 All internal wallets owned by the Company and external wallets for addresses of the Company's counterparties require multiple approvals in accordance with our whitelisting policy.
 As such, the Company settles with counterparties or entities without the risk of losing funds due to deposit address attacks or errors.
 Fireblocks is SOC 2 Type II certified for the defined period and undergoes a SOC 2 review on an annual basis.
 The Company reviews the Fireblocks SOC 2 report to ensure they maintain a secure technology infrastructure and that their systems are designed and operating effectively.
 Additionally, the Company reviews its own complementary user entity controls in conjunction with the Fireblocks controls to ensure that applicable trust services criteria can be met.
 Fireblocks maintains an insurance policy which has coverage for technology, cyber, and professional liability and is rated "A" by A.M.
 Best based on the strength of the policy and has had no known security breaches or incidents reported to date.